Social Media Analytics: Measuring Success and Refining Your Strategy

 Social media analytics helps you identify how people feel about your brand.

 This will include both negative and positive feelings.
-With this information, you'll be able to figure out ways you can appeal to unsatisfied customers.
+With this information, you'll be able to figure out how to appeal to unsatisfied customers.

 Additionally, social media analytics gives you insight into the questions your audience is asking about a particular brand or product.